-- To identify, at the earliest possible opportunity, barriers to learning and participation for pupils with SEND (see also curriculum and assessment policies) - To ensure that every child experiences success in their learning and achieves to the highest possible standard - To enable all children to participate in lessons fully and effectively - To value and encourage the contribution of all children to the life of the school - To work in partnership with parents
+- To identify, at the earliest possible opportunity, barriers to learning and participation for pupils with SEND (see also curriculum and assessment policies). - To ensure that every pupil experiences success in their learning and achieves their full potential. - To enable all pupils to participate fully and effectively in lessons. - To value and encourage the contribution of all pupils to the life of the school. - To work in partnership with parents.

-- To work with the Governing Body to enable them to fulfil their statutory monitoring role with regard to the Policy Statement for SEND - To work closely with external support agencies, where appropriate, to support the needs of individual pupils - To ensure that all staff have access to training and advice to support quality teaching and learning for all pupils
+- To work with the Governing Body to enable them to fulfil their statutory monitoring role with regard to the Policy Statement for SEND. - To work closely with external support agencies, where appropriate, to support the needs of individual pupils. - To ensure that all staff have access to training and advice to support quality first teaching and learning for all pupils.